AgoraIO-Community/Agora-Unreal-SDK-CPP/README.md

 ## Building and running the App

-Open AgoraVideoCall.uproject with Unreal Editor( version no less than 4.23 ).
+Open AgoraVideoCall.uproject with Unreal Editor version 4.23.

 To package the project: